philzook58/philzook58.github.io/_posts/2026-02-09-smt_compiler_i.md

 # Bits and Bobbles

-Next time, maybe I'll talk about taking textual QBE and converting it to SMT by
+Next time, maybe I'll talk about taking textual [QBE](https://c9x.me/compile/doc/il.html) and converting it to SMT by

 1. Turning phi nodes into block args.
 Kind of push them up to the blocks they came from.
-2. explicitizing memory
+2. explicitizing memory (use the smt theory of arrays)
 3. CSE

+I think I like QBE.

 Max has some great posts on IRs and SSA
 <https://bernsteinbear.com/blog/ssa/>